QLine: M-1 Rail Line

 In 2006 the Detroit Department of Transportation (DDOT) commissioned a study to determine expanded mass transit options along Woodward Avenue.
 Concurrently, a private group of local business leaders decided to provide matching funds to government dollars to develop a $125 million, 3.4 mi line through central Detroit (similar to the Tacoma Link) called the M-1 Rail Line.
 After much wrangling between the private investors and the DDOT, the two groups decided to work in tandem on developing DDOT's 9.3 mi line.

 The proposed line ran 9.3 mi along Woodward Avenue from the Rosa Parks Transit Center to the old State Fairgrounds along 8 Mile Road.
 The line would have had 19 stops with 10 cars running at a time in two-car trains; each train would carry 150 people.
 The trains would run in a dedicated right-of-way in the median from 8 Mile to Adams Street at the north end of downtown.
-South of Adams, the trains would run in traffic along the sides of the street.
+South of Adams, the trains would run in mixed traffic along the sides of the street.

 The estimated cost for the proposed line was $500 million.
 The Kresge Foundation awarded a $35 million grant to the city for the project in March 2009.
 It received $25 million in funding from the United States Department of Transportation in February 2010.
 The Detroit City Council approved the sale of $125 million in bonds on April 11, 2011.
 The Federal Transit Administration (FTA) and the City of Detroit signed an environmental impact study on July 1, 2011.
 Finally, on August 31, 2011, the FTA signed a record of decision allowing the project to move forward.

 In December 2011, the federal government withdrew its support for the proposed line, in favor of a bus rapid transit system which would serve the city and suburbs.
 This decision arose out of discussions between federal Secretary of Transportation Ray LaHood, Detroit Mayor Dave Bing and Governor Rick Snyder.
 The private investors who had initially supported the smaller 3 mi M-1 Rail line to New Center stated that they would continue developing that project through the nonprofit M-1 Rail Consortium.
 The cancelled 9.3 mi proposal would have featured seven additional stops north of Grand Boulevard, where the QLine now ends.